OpenGridForum/DFDL/calls/2022/2022-11-03_DFDL-WG-Call.md

 | 2022-07-14 | Mike has created a tracker https://github.com/OpenGridForum/DFDL/issues/29.
 Following from Steve's suggestion, can you use an assert with dfdl:checkConstraints('.') be applied to the type?
 | 2022-08-11 | Mike has created a PR for the issue.
 Steve to review.
 | 2022-10-06 | Awaiting review by Steve
+| 2022-11-03 | No further progress

 |    327     | Do we need a default dfdl:choiceDispatchKey branch?
 (Steve) |
 | ---------- | --- |
 | 2022-07-14 | To handle a nested choice use case where there is a need to distinguish a bad choice branch key from a good choice branch key that then fails to parse its branch.
 Steve to reproduce the use case to see if IBM DFDL has a similar problem.
 | 2022-08-11 | IBM DFDL exhibits the same problem.
 Issue #34 raised.
 Discussed options for the syntax to indicate that a branch is the default, and agreed that dfdl:choiceBranchKey="" (empty string) works best.
 Could be an erratum on 1.0 but probably better as 2.0 candidate.
 | 2022-10-06 | If not an erratum, needs to be an experimental feature if to be added to current implementations.
 Mike to think on best way forward.
+| 2022-11-03 | Mike having a rethink on this, prefers an explicit, searchable indicator for the default choice branch.

 |    329     | DFDL 2.0 candidate: Additional binary number reps (Mike) |
 | ---------- | --- |
 | 2022-07-14 | Apache Daffodil users are encountering a bunch of unsupported binary number formats.
 Apache Daffodil would like add support for these into DFDL 1.0 as an experimental feature ahead of DFDL 2.0.
 To do so requires action 328 to extend the experimental syntax to permit this.
 | 2022-08-11 | Apache Daffodil has also observed that the same is required for binary calendars, eg, unsigned binary seconds.
 | 2022-10-06 | Mike to create a new experimental feature document and issue, and add to https://github.com/OpenGridForum/DFDL/blob/master/docs/current/DFDL-Experimental-Features-Index.md
+| 2022-11-03 | Bradd also has a requirement for an IBM clock format variant of binary calendar.
+We should put all our requirements in a single document.

 ### Closed actions
 None